brundinm/brundinm/README.md

   - Java
   - Lisp (LISP; List Processing)
   - Pascal
-  - TUTOR (PLATO Author Language) (programming language for use on the PLATO &#91;Programmed Logic for Automatic Teaching Operations&#93;
+  - TUTOR (PLATO Author Language) (programming language of the PLATO &#91;Programmed Logic for Automatic Teaching Operations&#93;
     computer-assisted instruction system on the Digital Equipment Corporation VAX 11/785 minicomputer at the Faculty of Education at the University of